nhimkova/telegram-bot-bitcoin/README.md

-# Telegram chat bot for bitcoin price
+# Telegram chat bot for bitcoin price and news

+Type bitcoin or news and get the latest price or news when talking to your bot.

 Project based on the following tutorial https://www.sohamkamani.com/blog/2016/09/21/making-a-telegram-bot/